pijuanyu/pijuanyu.github.io/content/publication/preprint-touchdiver/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Full view of moving platform'
+  caption: 'Unity Scene in Active Touch'
   focal_point: ""
   preview_only: false